tier4/AWSIM/docs/DeveloperGuide/Tutorials/AddANewLiDARModel/index.md

 1. Add its name to the `LidarModels.cs` at the end of the enumeration.
 The order of enums must not be changed to keep existing prefabs working.
 ![lidar_models](lidar_models.png)

+1. If the *LiDAR* has a non-uniform laser array construction (e.g. different linear / angular spacing between lasers), add an entry to the `LaserArrayLibrary`, otherwise, skip this step.

+    !!! warning "Coordinate system"
-1. If the *LiDAR* has a non-uniform laser array construction (e.g. different linear / angular spacing between lasers), add an entry to the `LaserArrayLibrary`, otherwise, skip this step. *Keep in mind that Unity has a left-handed coordinate system, while most of the lidar's manuals use a right-handed coordinate system.
-In that case, reverse sign of the values of the angles.*
+        Keep in mind that *Unity* has a left-handed coordinate system, while most of the lidar's manuals use a right-handed coordinate system.
+In that case, reverse sign of the values of the angles.
 ![lidar_array](lidar_array.png)

 1. Add an entry to `LidarConfigurationLibrary`.
 If the *LiDAR* has a uniform laser generate a uniform one using static method `LaserArray.Uniform()` - just like the `RangeMeter`.
 ![lidar_configuration](lidar_configuration.png)

 1. Done.
-New LiDAR preset should be available via Unity Inspector.
+New *LiDAR* preset should be available via *Unity Inspector*.
 ![done](done.png)

 ## 2. Create new LiDAR prefab